Los Angeles - Santa Monica - Los Angeles (15 miles)

 Los Angeles, CA

-One of the largest cities in the United States, LA is known worldwide as the home of the rich and famous.
-From its famous Hollywood neighborhood to landmarks like the Dolby Theater, this magnificent city is sure to provide fun and amusement for all!
+A top city in the US, Los Angeles is known worldwide as the home of the rich and famous.
+From its prominent Hollywood neighborhood to landmarks like Dolby Theater, this magnificent city is sure to provide fun and amusement for all.

 This massively famous Los Angeles suburb boasts perhaps the most well-known postal code on the planet: 90210.
 Long known as the stronghold of the rich, pampered, and famous, Beverly Hills offers shopping, star-searching, and sightseeing for tourists.